32 Best Things to Do in Alicante, Spain, for First-Time Visitors

 Whether you plan to splurge a little or just want to window shop, exploring the bustling Avenida Maisonnave has to be on your Alicante bucket list!

-Places to stay close to Avenida Maisonnave
+🏨 Accommodations in close proximity to Avenida Maisonnave

 Purchase picnic supplies at Mercado Central de Alicante